arivera12/PdfMakeNet/README.md

 }
 ```

+## Fully PdfMakeNet Blazor Demo is on the way!!!

 ## Issues

 If you find any bug or issue please file an issue I will fix it as soon as posible.